KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 If your goal is to show data from a single dataset, it is not necessary to define any association. *Associations should be set within the designer when widgets are built on different datasets*.
 Associations can be set with the elements: dataset columns, dataset parameters and document parameters.
 Note that to implement an association the user must have at least one column.
 We show some examples in the following.

-:numref:`assocbetweendatacolum` shows the association between two datasets.
+The following figure shows the association between two datasets.
 In this case the user must detect one field from the first dataset, the same field (in terms of values) in the other one.
 The relation will appear right below.
 Click on the save button to confirm the association.
 If the associations rely on multiple columns the user must add them one by one.

 .. _assocbetweendatacolum:
 .. figure:: media/image201.png